-2018, aimed to direct capital towards sustainable activities.
-Despite use of the term "taxonomy," this taxonomy differs from the digital taxonomies used in financial reporting, such as iXBRL.
-The EU Taxonomy provides a classification system for environmentally sustainable economic activities and requires disclosure of certain key performance indicators (KPIs) related to six environmental objectives, representing the portion of activities that are sustainable.
+Companies in scope of the CSRD will also be in scope of Article 8 of the EU Taxonomy Regulation.44 The EU Taxonomy Regulation is a component of the European Commission's "Action Plan: Financing Sustainable Growth" from March 2018, aimed to direct capital towards sustainable activities.45 Despite use of the term "taxonomy," this taxonomy differs from the digital taxonomies used in financial reporting, such as iXBRL.
+The EU Taxonomy provides a classification system for environmentally sustainable economic activities.
+A subset of a company's activities will qualify as "eligible."
+And among those, activities that meet specified criteria will be deemed to be EU Taxonomy aligned.
+Companies are required to report key performance indicators (KPIs) representing the percentage of their activities that are Taxonomy aligned.
 For non-financial companies, these KPIs relate to revenue, capital expenditure, and operating expenditure.
 KPIs required by financial companies will vary based on the type of company, but generally aim to provide information about the extent to which income or assets arise from sustainable activities.

 Companies reporting under the CSRD will be required to provide the EU Taxonomy disclosures and KPIs together with their ESRS disclosures.
 This is, in part, to allow financial market participants, such as investment managers, to disclose information about the sustainability of their investment products, including whether they are aligned with the EU Taxonomy.
 The technical requirements underlying the EU Taxonomy are complex to assess and may be compounded by challenges in obtaining financial data required for reporting, particularly if consolidated financial information is typically not prepared for the reporting entity.
-Early analysis and discussion may prove useful in developing an approach.